stolksdorf/pico-router/README.md

 <Link href='/update' forceReload={true}>Update Page</Link>
 ```

-### `pico-router.navigate(path, forceReload)`
+### `pico-router.navigate(path, forceReload=false)`

 If you need to update the url using `history.pushState` you can use this.
-It will trigger the router to rerender.
+It will trigger the router to re-render.
 Pass `true` as the second parameter to force the browser to reload at the path given.

 ### `pico-router.onUrlChange(handler)`
 Adds two event listeners on the `window` object for `popstate` and `pico-router`'s internal url update event, `__historyChange`.
 Fires whenever the url updates either by the user (by navigating back), or by clicking a `pico-router` Link.